awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 ### Q12\.
 What if I make my fixes shortly before the review period expires?<a name="pr-q12"></a>

-Send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
-In your message, let us know that you've resolved the issue\.
+Sign into the AWS Console and go to Support Center\.
+Reply to the case we opened on your behalf\.
+In your reply to the case, let us know that you've resolved the issue\.

 ### Q13\.
 Can I get help from my AWS representative or Premium Support?<a name="pr-q13"></a>